rubio105/credactive/replit.md

 # Overview

-CIRY (Care & Intelligence Ready for You) is a B2B platform focused on integrating health prevention and cybersecurity education.
-It offers professional certification preparation, including quizzes and progress tracking, alongside AI-powered health prevention tools.
-The platform aims to be a leader in dual-domain education, leveraging AI for generating vast numbers of quiz questions and providing comprehensive health prevention through conversational AI and medical document analysis.
-Key ambitions include expanding market reach in both cybersecurity and health education, and continuously innovating with AI to enhance user learning and well-being.
+CIRY (Care & Intelligence Ready for You) is a B2B platform integrating health prevention and cybersecurity education.
+It offers professional certification prep with quizzes, progress tracking, and AI-powered health prevention tools.
+The platform aims to be a leader in dual-domain education, leveraging AI for content generation and comprehensive health prevention through conversational AI and medical document analysis.
+Ambitions include market expansion in both education sectors and continuous AI innovation to enhance user learning and well-being.

 # User Preferences